pandas-dev/pandas/doc/source/timedeltas.rst

    td.dt.days
    td.dt.seconds

-You can access the component field for a scalar ``Timedelta`` directly.
+You can access the value of the fields for a scalar ``Timedelta`` directly.

 .. ipython:: python